 15 minutes later after walking by some beautiful gingerbread houses (that look identical to the little bottles they hand out during your KLM flight into Amsterdam) "coffee shops", swans in the canal and several other odd shops in the red light district.
 We came upon a Frites (French Fries) shop that was sure to cure my craving.

 I stood in front of the little take away restaurant and pondered looking at over 18 unique condiments.
-I was ready to put my order and then I was stopped abruptly by Mr. Anonymous, who reassured me, that I must try the traditional Viaamse Frites and Mayo.
+I was ready to put my order and then I was stopped abruptly by Mr. Anonymous, who reassured me, that I must try the traditional Viaamse Frites and Zesty Mayo.

 I watched in amazement as this one man show, "doubled" fried my frites then took them off the fryer to drain and season.
-He then placed a whopping serving of Viaamse Frites in the paper dome, drizzled the top with mayo and served it to me piping hot with a little miniature fork.
+He then placed a whopping serving of Vlaamse Frites in the paper dome, drizzled the top with mayo and served it to me piping hot with a little miniature fork.

 Please do heed the warning, careful as they are hot.
 I almost lost complete sensation of my tongue and all surrounding sense organs on my rush to try this yummy treat.
-Viaamse Frites have a gorgeously crunch on the outside and are nice and delicate on the inside with a great seasoning.
+Vlaamse Frites have a gorgeously crunch on the outside and are nice and delicate on the inside with a great seasoning.
 However, it was the mayo that was the star.
 I had never tasted mayonnaise this good ever.
 It was not from a bottle, it was homemade and it was zesty and fresh.
 It was just amazing.

 The next day for lunch I ordered Viaamse Frites and mayo again at a different restaurant.
-No homemade mayo and a real disappointment.
+No homemade zessty mayo and a real disappointment.
 Its their special mayonnaise that it the secret.